 Like the government-wide statements, fiduciary funds are accounted for on a flow of economic resources measurement focus.
 All assets and deferred outflows of resources and all liabilities and deferred inflows of resources associated with the operation of these funds are included on the statement of fund net position.
-The statement of changes in fund net position presents increases and decreases in total net position.
+Fiduciary funds present a statement of net position and a statement of changes in net position which reports additions to and deductions from custodial funds.
+During fiscal year 2021, the District had no custodial activity; therefore, no statement is presented.